 Children Friendly Dentist Questions and Answers

 Here at Great Smiles Family Dentistry, Dr. Nadeem Khan, DDS, provides a wide range of dentistry services for you and your entire family.
 Dr. Khan treats children to seniors.
-Book an appointment online or call us.
-We are located at 4646 Nantuckett Drive Toledo, OH 43623.
-We serve patients from Toledo OH, Oregon OH, Ottawa Hills OH, Moline OH, Woodhurst OH, Harbor View OH and Shoreland OH.
+Call us for more information.
+We are conveniently located at 4646 Nantuckett Drive Toledo, OH 43623.

 When should your child’s visit the dentist for their first dental exam?

 Both medical and dental professionals agree that your child should see a dentist at the age of one year, or within six months after the eruption of their first tooth.
 Your child’s primary teeth begin growing in at around the age of six months, on average, but this may vary from one child to another.

 There are many reasons why it is important for your child’s overall health and their oral health and development for them to see a dentist sooner rather than waiting.
 A child’s primary teeth – commonly referred to as their ‘baby’ teeth – are very important in a child’s development.
 Some of the reasons that primary teeth are so important include: